steveh127/UM-Micropython/WOPR/README.md

 Finaly *async def main()* initiates an endless asyncio loop.

 If there is no SSID defined in *net_config.py* then an alternative program, *net_setup.py* is imported.
-This is essentially a version of *web_link.py* to run the network setup web page with its own set of files.
+This is essentially a version of *web_link.py*  that creates its own access point to run the network setup web page with its own set of files.
 It is only imported if needed.

+#### *socket_simple*

+This is used by *web_link.py* to create a socket, connecting to the network if necessary.
+It asyncio co-routines to listen for connections and take a supplied action on receiving a connection.
+The network connection will set the socket status to either 'connected' or 'disconnected'.
+It will try for about a minute to connect.
+This status should be checked before trying to use the socket.